DIY do it yourself

-The anvil is a supporting blacksmith tool on which cold and hot processing of metals associated with plastic deformation is performed.
+An anvil is a supporting forging tool, which is used to perform cold and hot processing of metals associated with plastic deformation.

-It is not necessary to buy a small anvil; it can be made independently mainly from an old piece of a railway rail.
+You don't have to buy a small anvil; you can make one yourself, basically from an old piece of railroad rail.

 How to make an anvil from an old piece of rail